ayushdubey003/AI-based-Railway-Reservation-System/README.md

 # AI-based-Railway-Reservation-System

 ## Usage :
-Predict alternates and seat availability accurately in the app using machine learning and graph traversal algorithms .
+Predict alternates and seat availability accurately in the app using machine learning and graph traversal algorithms.
 Automated Tatkal booking using wallet implemented in blockchain .

 ## TechStack :